What is CVS?

 To generate the correct key run PuTTYgen from the program menu.

-- Select SSH2-RSA and a key length of 1024 (should be the default).
+Select SSH2-RSA and a key length of at least 1024 (use the default if compliant).

-Do not send your private key (yourname.ppk) to Dave or to anyone else.
+Do not send your private key (yourname.ppk) to anyone.
 Treat it as a password.

-- Dave will set up a login (referred to as username) for you on the FreeBMD development machine.
-You will receive an e-mail message from Dave notifying you of your login name, and password for trac.
+A login will be set up for you on the FreeBMD development machine.
+You will receive an e-mail message notifying you of your login name (referred to below as username) and password for trac.

 Create a PuTTY saved session